vorpalnet/blade/SECURITY.md

   done
   ```

-Deploy-only (Jeff, in an OCCAS domain — "after you deploy, look for…"):
+After deploying to an OCCAS domain, check:

 - The four roles resolve to real realm groups; FORM/BASIC still authenticate on
   the three newly-constrained WARs; `BLADEADMINSESSION` SSO still spans the tier.